< Back to Programs

 - 12:45-1:00 p.m.: Pick-Up & Check-Out

-- Parents/Guardians are asked to wait in the front lobby area, and the camper will be walked up by a staff member or volunteer.
+- Parents / Guardians are asked to wait in the front lobby area, and campers will be walked up by a staff member or volunteer.

 Frequently Asked Questions

-Yes, VDM will be open for general admission visits during Day-Off Camps, but the Creation Station camp room will only be open to campers.
+Yes, VDM will be open for general admission visits during camps, but the Creation Station camp room will only be open to campers.

-At least one VDM staff member and between one and two volunteers will be present during every Day-Off Camp.
-All staff members and any volunteers who will be in the building have been fully vaccinated against COVID-19 and will be wearing masks.
+At least one VDM staff member and between one and two volunteers will be present during every camp.
+All staff members and any volunteers who will be in the building have been fully vaccinated against COVID.

 How often is the Museum cleaned?

-A crew will be on site daily after the Museum closes to clean and sanitize.
+The Museum is cleaned daily, and a crew will be on site after the Museum closes to clean and sanitize.

 Registration & Waitlists